1. Purposes and Scope

 Proxy Voting Rules

 • Proxy voting may be allowed with prior Executive Board approval.
-Members may appoint another to vote on their behalf by submitting written proxy instructions to the Secretary before the meeting.
+Members may appoint another to vote on their behalf by submitting written proxy instructions to the Secretary General before the meeting.

 • The proxy holder must follow the instructions, and proxy votes will count toward the quorum and be tallied with other votes.